All Episodes

 And she got booed.

-Is this the is this a woman?
+Is this a woman?

-Oh my god, they hate us.
+Oh, my God, they hate us.

 Oh, we've got to do something.

-We've got we've got to pass this bill.
+We've got to pass this bill.

 I'm sorry?

-Maybe they were booing her for that.
+Yeah, maybe they were booing her for that.

 No, I think they were booing her because she was Miss USA.